PawanJadhav7/SQLProject/README.md

 # SQLProject
-This is the updated Sql Project
+This is the updated Sql Project.
-Author-PawanJ
+Author - PawanJ